Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Discussion

-Compared with previous constraints derived from dSph kinematics, the large-$m_\psi$ solution obtained in this work is broadly consistent with earlier results.
-The small-$m_\psi$ solution, on the other hand, remains statistically allowed in our analysis due to the inclusion of diversity in the CHR, as illustrated in Figure~\ref{fig:mpsi-M200_B_heatmap}.
-However, if the parameter inference ultimately favored this region of parameter space, it would be more difficult to reconcile with several previous kinematic bounds.
-In particular, constraints based on kinematic studies of UFDs are generally more restrictive \citep{Hayashi2021, Zoutendijk2021}.
-These tighter bounds arise primarily because dark matter cores with sizes of order hundreds of parsecs are disfavored in halos hosting UFDs.
+Compared with previous constraints derived from dSph and UFD kinematics, the high-$m_\psi$ solution obtained in this work is broadly consistent with earlier results.
+The low-$m_\psi$ solution, on the other hand, remains statistically allowed in our analysis due to the inclusion of diversity in the CHR, as illustrated in Figure~\ref{fig:mpsi-M200_B_heatmap}.
+However, if the parameter inference ultimately favored this region of parameter space, it would be more challenging to reconcile with several previous kinematic bounds.

-A particularly relevant comparison is with a previous study by some of the authors \citep{Hayashi2021}, which used a very similar dynamical framework and data set.
-In that work, the modeling assumed a one-to-one CHR following \citet{Schive2014b} and relied on the second moments of the stellar velocity distribution.
-In the present study, we extend that analysis by allowing for the diversity of the CHR suggested by simulations and by incorporating fourth-order LOS velocity moments.
-These modifications lead to a qualitatively different posterior structure, in particular, the emergence of a bimodal likelihood in $m_\psi$ and a broader allowed parameter range.
-This comparison illustrates how relatively modest changes in the modeling assumptions can significantly affect the inferred constraints on the FDM particle mass.
+To understand the origin of this difference, it is instructive to compare our analysis with previous studies that adopted similar dynamical modeling approaches.
+A particularly relevant example is \citet{Hayashi2021}, who employed a comparable framework to analyze the kinematics of UFD galaxies.
+Their modeling assumed a one-to-one CHR based on \citet{Schive2014b} and relied exclusively on second-order velocity moments.
+In the present analysis, we extend this framework by allowing for the CHR diversity suggested by simulations and by incorporating fourth-order LOS velocity moments.
+These modifications lead to a qualitatively different posterior structure, most notably by altering the relative prominence and breadth of the two $m_\psi$ modes.
+This comparison illustrates that relatively modest changes in the modeling assumptions can have a significant impact on the inferred constraints on the FDM particle mass.

-Another important feature of both our analysis and that of \citep{Hayashi2021} is that the likelihood is constructed directly from the unbinned stellar velocity measurements rather than from velocity-dispersion profiles obtained from radial binning.
-This approach preserves the full information content of the kinematic data and may improve the sensitivity of the analysis to smaller soliton cores.
+Another common feature of our analysis and that of \citet{Hayashi2021} is the use of unbinned stellar velocity measurements to construct the likelihood, rather than velocity-moment profiles derived from radial binning.
+By preserving the full information content of the kinematic data, this approach may improve sensitivity to smaller soliton cores.
+Indeed, despite the comparatively small kinematic samples available for UFDs, \citet{Hayashi2021} obtained a stringent constraint from Segue I, finding a favored mass range of $m_\psi = 1.1^{+8.3}_{-0.7} \times 10^{-19}~\mathrm{eV}$ within 68\% credible interval.
+This value lies at the upper end of the high-$m_\psi$ solutions inferred in our analysis.